Release date August 16th, 2017! For an excerpt, see below.

 Father programmed me too efficiently for the cogs that click behind my fragile façade to alter my course, even on this spider-strewn floor.

-But I’m shivering still, quivers like insects twitching under my porcelain skin, though in the deep dark inside, I’ve gone as still as a hollow crystal figurine, my glass spun around one thought:
+But I’m shivering still, quivers like insects under my porcelain skin, though in the deep dark inside, I’ve gone as still as a hollow crystal figurine, my glass spun around one thought:

 The smirky guy who always watched me from scarred eyes slew for me.